-To continue as a going concern, the Company keeps carrying out its operations using a remote access and takes measures to protect health of the employees working on site, including provision of the individual protective devices, observance of distancing regime, and disinfection of the Company's premises.
+To continue as a going concern, the Group keeps carrying out its operations using a remote access and takes measures to protect health of the employees working on site, including provision of the individual protective devices, observance of distancing regime, and disinfection of the Group's premises.

-Management cannot preclude the possibility that extended lockdown periods, an escalation in severity of such measures, or a consequential adverse impact of such measures on the economic environment will have an adverse effect on the Company in the medium and longer term.
-The Company continues to monitor the situations closely and will respond to mitigate the impact of such events and circumstances as they occur.
+Management cannot preclude the possibility that extended lockdown periods, an escalation in severity of such measures, or a consequential adverse impact of such measures on the economic environment will have an adverse effect on the Group in the medium and longer term.
+The Group continues to monitor the situations closely and will respond to mitigate the impact of such events and circumstances as they occur.

-The separate financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and financial position of the Company.
+The consolidated financial statements reflect the management's assessment of the impact of the Republic of Kazakhstan business environment on the operations and the financial position of the Group.
 The future business environment may differ from management's assessment.